 In the late 1970s McCall moved away from art.
 After a 20-year break, he resumed his career with a renewed sense of urgency and presented Line Describing a Cone at the landmark exhibition Into the Light at the Whitney Museum of American Art in New York in 2001.
 New digital design software, high-quality video projectors and improved technical conditions offered McCall new possibilities to revisit and expand on his works from the 1970s.

-The exhibition is accompanied by the publication Anthony McCall - Face to Face.
-This book contains an introduction by Jaap Guldemond, an interview with the artist by co-curator Maxa Zoller, an essay by art historian Luke Smythe, and reflections on his work by McCall himself.
-With a wide-ranging selection of reproductions of his large-scale light projection installations and works on paper this book gives a rich and balanced picture of McCall’s intriguing œuvre.
+The exhibition was accompanied by the publication Anthony McCall - Face to Face.
+This book contains an introduction by Jaap Guldemond, an interview with the artist by co-curator Maxa Zoller, and an essay by art historian Luke Smythe and McCall’s reflections on his own work.
+These texts are accompanied by an extensive selection of reproductions showing McCall’s large-scale light projections and works on paper.
+The result is rich and nuanced impression of McCall’s fascinating oeuvre.

 films, talks, events